iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.4.0/report.md

 > Sometimes it eats battery.
 Not sure why.
 Otherwise just sits there<br> :date: __2020-11-12 08:20:45__

 > Flawless installation and just works away in the background consuming very little battery.
 Every Albertan should be installing this app.<br> :date: __2020-11-09 01:25:41__

-> It works.
-This app works and does not crash.
-If you're worried about battery life, you can do more by turning down your screen brightness than by not using this app.<br> :date: __2020-11-07 05:36:10__

-> Good app, does not drain my battery and provide me with some sort of security that If I am close to someone infected i will know.
-We all that live in Alberta should use it thanks<br> :date: __2020-10-16 06:19:47__